 Shrimant Vishwasrao's face became red.
 It was not new for Shrimant to learn of Gopikabai's tricks to keep Radhikabai away from him.
 She never understood him let alone his love.
-Somehow Gopikabai wanted Shrimant to leave Radhika and get married to Laxmibai, as she called her.
+Somehow Gopikabai wanted Shrimant to leave Radhika and get married to another girl of her choice.

-To Shrimant, Laxmibai originally Durgabai Patwardhan was the junior version of his power obsessed control freak mother Gopikabai.
+To Shrimant, the other girl was the junior version of his power obsessed control freak mother Gopikabai.
 While, Radhikabai was his beautiful doll with a loving heart, sharp intellect, fire and passion for Swarajya like his aunt Parvatibai.
 In his view, his uncle Sadashivrao had become extremely lucky and happy after marrying her.

 Along with stunning beauty, fully grown body and golden complexion, Radhikabai had a melodious voice.
 She took her singing lessons as seriously as her archery and administration lessons.
 That added more grace to her charms, her babbling sounded like hustling rivers.

 Therefore, whenever Shrimant wanted to hear a melodious song, he would ask her to sing.